Navigate this page

 When to make the invitation

-Essentially, a good period of notice is required as Royal diaries fill up quickly and well in advance.
-All invitations received are very carefully considered.
-If you wish to invite a member of the Royal Family to an event taking place in the Lieutenancy area you should invite them at least six months in advance.
+It is essential to give a good period of notice, as Royal diaries fill up quickly.
+All invitations that are received are very carefully considered.
+If you wish to invite a member of the Royal Family to an event taking place in the Lieutenancy area, you should invite them at least 6 months in advance.

-However, if you want a Royal visit for a special occasion on a particular day then you will need to extend your invitation about a year beforehand.
+If you want a Royal visit for a special occasion on a particular day, then you will need to extend your invitation about a year beforehand.
 If in doubt, please contact the Clerk who will be happy to advise on timings.

 When an invitation is accepted